Battles of Rzhev: Weakness

 The worst mistakes of the Red Army in 1942 at the Rzhev salients lay in the coordination and cooperation between its Fronts and the control of Stavka towards them.
 During the offensives in January and February 1942, instead of establishing a centralized command and control with tight cooperation between the Fronts, the Soviet Stavka and Stalin let each Front carry out their own assault without notable cooperation between the Fronts.
 Such separated and uncooperative assaults failed to achieve their goals and led to the total failure of the whole offensives.
 To make matters worse, on 19 January 1942 Stalin suddenly retook the 1st Shock Army from the Western Front with a "very nonsense" reason.
 That unreasonable act severely weakened the right wing of the Western Front and lead to the failure of the offensive in the area Olenino–Rzhev–Osuga.

 Further errors in the Soviet tactics and commands were the ambitious and unrealistic goals of the offensives.
 Early 1942, the Red Army had just recovered from the disastrous losses during the late half of 1941, therefore it was still very weak.
 In every offensive, the aims and scale have to be correlative with the army's strength, but at the battles of Rzhev, the Soviet commanders demanded too much from their subordinates.

 Last but not least, another "palindromic disease" of the Red Army in 1942 is the hesitation in retreating from threatened sectors.
-As a results, many Soviet units were trapped in a notable number of "pockets" when the Germans counter-attacked.
+As a result, many Soviet units were trapped in a notable number of "pockets" when the Germans counter-attacked.
 In these cases, only the troops of 11th Cavalry Corps and 6th Tank Corps managed to escape successfully.
 The escape of 33rd and 41st Army was conducted on time, but they failed to keep it secret and chose the wrong direction to move, leading to considerable casualties.
-And in the case of 11th Cavalry and 39th Army, the Stavka made a serious mistake when they planned to keep them in the Kholm-Zhirkovsky bridgehead for future attacks; however not only they failed to conduct any attacks but also they were surrounded and nearly destroyed during the Seydlitz operation.
+And in the case of 11th Cavalry and 39th Army, the Stavka made a serious mistake when they planned to keep them in the Kholm-Zhirkovsky bridgehead for future attacks; however, not only they failed to conduct any attacks but also they were surrounded and nearly destroyed during the Seydlitz operation.

 Germany

 Strength

 After the Soviet winter counter-offensive of 1941–42, the Germans were able to securely hold and defend the salient against a series of large Soviet offensives.
 The operations led to disproportionately high Soviet losses and tied down large numbers of Soviet troops.
-The defense of the Salient provided the Germans with a base from which they could launch a new offensive against Moscow at a future time.
+The defense of the salient provided the Germans with a base from which they could launch a new offensive against Moscow at a future time.
 The defensive positions created by the Germans after the retreat from Moscow were well constructed and placed.
 The Germans eventually withdrew from the positions only due to losses elsewhere in the war and were able to withdraw from the salient with minimal losses.